By Michael Landa

 Over half of American pets have parents with “feeding disorders.”
 OK, to be fair, there are some breeds that are more prone to becoming overweight, but by and far we’ve become a nation that’s feeding the human equivalent of fast food to our dogs, and supersizing them at the same time.

 Who doesn’t love a Double Cheeseburger with Fries now and then; but for every meal?

 Obesity is a major health concern for dogs that often leads to acute conditions such as heart and liver disease, diabetes, joint problems, digestive disorder and an increased risk of cancer.
 The health risks to overweight dogs are severe and every dog owner should be aware of them.

 Fortunately, there are simple steps you can take to prevent your dog from packing on the pounds.

 - Start them out right.
 Puppies that are overweight while growing have a greater risk of becoming overweight as adult dogs.
 While it’s important that developing puppies have adequate nutrition, we need to be careful not to feed them to excess.
-In addition to contributing to weight problems as they age, extra juvenile weight can lead to other issues such
+In addition to contributing to weight problems as they age, extra juvenile weight can lead to other issues such as joint disease.

 - Select dry kibble varieties with high amounts of animal-based protein (versus plant).
 How can you tell?
 Look for foods whose ingredients start with a named meat like chicken or lamb and are immediately followed by their ‘meal’ (dehydrated) equivalent such as chicken meal or lamb meal.
 Stay clear of foods using generic “meat by-products” (which can come from a number of species and vary significantly in nutritional content).